suncoast-devs/handbook/meta/legacy/resources/rails/add-sample-data-to-rails-app.md

+---
-# How to add sample data to a Rails application
+title: How to add sample data to a Rails application
+---

 Often times when developing an application we want to have sample data in our database.
 We *could* do this with `rails console` and using our models to create instances of models.
 However, this is not repeatable and we often forget how we created this sample data.